bogeeee/pve-manager-electrified/readme.md

 - PLANNED: Show real thin **disk usage** in the tree.
 - PLANNED: **Docker support**.
 - PLANNED: **Assistants for several small optimizations for home-lab usage:** Gpu passthrough; Dynamic ip; Prevent ssd wear-down; Install microcode update packages; Fix zfs memory settings; Fix disk stalling; Warn on simultaneous USB device use; Show password prompts for encrypted disks;
 _Features are developed for **home-lab users first**.
 That's the most reasonable to focus on as a free-time open source developer.
-If you need features refined for enterprise grade (i.e. working with non-admin permissions), you still have the option [to pay me working on them](mailto:bogeee@bogitech.de)._
+If you need features refined for enterprise grade (i.e. working with non-admin permissions), you could also [pay me working on them](mailto:bogeee@bogitech.de)._

 ## Install
 Requires PVE 9.x or later.